 Harry recalls that his Aunty Tilly (Ruby’s sister) helped him over the years and was like a second mother to him and his older brother Jim.

 Back to the history in Ireland and why I believe James, John, Pat and Mary Breheny changed their surname from Breheny to Judge on emigrating to Australia.
-I understand it may have had something to do with the atrocities and executions that Irish families faced with the English in Carracastle, County Mayo Ireland.
-Around the same time James Joseph Judge emigrated to Australia (and one sister to USA) the first of the Black and Tans had arrived in Ireland and there were a number of Irish families, including the Brehenys being hounded and locked up.
+I understand it may have had something to do with the atrocities and executions that Irish families faced with the English rule in Carracastle, County Mayo Ireland at that time.
+Around the same time James Joseph Judge emigrated to Australia (and one sister to USA) the first of the Black and Tans had arrived in Ireland and there were a number of Irish families, including the Brehenys being hounded and also locked up.
 A good definition of the Black and Tans can be found on Wikipedia.
-I am told a number of our family ancestors may have been held and or tortured in the Barricks not very far from where they all lived in Carracastle.
+I am told a number of our irish ancestors may have been held and tortured in the Barricks not very far from where they all lived in Carracastle.

-Harry’s older brother was Roger James Judge, Known as ‘Jim’ was Born 13th November 1920 – Died 5th March 2001.
-Jim was a teacher and training to join the Marist brothers for an early part of his life.
+Harry’s older brother was Roger James Judge, Known as ‘Jim’ or my ‘Uncle Jim’.
+He was Born on 13th November 1920 – Died 5th March 2001.
+Jim was a teacher and he had training to join the Marist brothers for an early part of his life.
 He became a political activist ‘Republican’, a teller of stories, a lover of sport – especially the Queensland Maroons, a strong swimmer and surfer, a bushman, a painter, a wood carver, a dedicated fisherman.
 He married Marie (Nee Bourke) and they had 50 golden years.
-Jim and Marie had one daughter Maryann Goggins (Nee Judge) my dear cousin.
+Jim and Marie had one daughter Maryann Goggins (Nee Judge) my cousin who still resides in Queensland.

 Jim and Harry spent many years together living closer than most brothers because they lost their mother ‘Ruby’ at a very young age, when Harry was two years old and Jim four, Ruby died in hospital, after an accident where she fell down some stairs at the back of their Commercial Hotel, in Rockhampton.
 She was eight months pregnant at the time when she died so too did her twin boys.
 Note the Commercial Hotel was the first hotel and pub that James Joseph Judge (Formerly Breheny of Carracastle County Mayo Ireland) owned.